datamade/data-analysis-guidelines/setup.md

     Then, press `shift + enter`.
 You'll see a dropdown menu with options for "Python 3", as well as "Python (name)" for each of the virtual environments you've installed a kernel for.

     Select the option corresponding to the virtual environment you'd like to use, then watch in awe as "Hello, world!" materializes before you!
     - Ready to get started with `pweave`?
-Head on over to [Data analysis 101](/using-the-toolkit.md) to write your first code-prose mashup!
+Head on over to [Data analysis 101](/using-the-toolkit.md) to write your first code-prose mash up!

 ### Install LaTeX